MEGHALINN/ai_article_summarizer/README.md

 ---

 ## 🚀 Features
-- 📰 Summarizes articles or selected text instantly.
+- 📰 Summarizes articles .
 - ⚡ Displays AI-generated summaries in a clean popup.
-- 💾 Stores recent summaries for quick access.
-- 🌐 Works on almost any webpage.
 - 🧩 Simple UI and lightweight design.

 ---